Wabinab/xenoblade-chronicles-2/src/07_a_ship.md

 "Wh-what is problem?"

-The ship miraculously parked just to his right.
-He looked at it, answered, "You seeeee, ship- not quite ready- just yet. **Not much left to do**! _But work stop, because no- building parts._"
+To the left where the group were standing was the ship, wooden deck mounted on a Titan's back.
+Umon explained, "You seeeee, ship- not quite ready- just yet. **Not much left to do**! _But work stop, because no- building parts._"

 ![Umon's ship](images/074_umons_ship.jpg)